FrancoisDF/demo-mobileTweet/README.md

 # Tweeter mobile application

-> ionic and angular based application
+> [ionic](http://ionicframework.com/) and angular based application

 ## Getting started

+### Journey of a developer

+1. download stuff
+2. read docs
+3. configure things
+4. test
+5. fix
+6. test again...

 ### Getting started with your environment

-To get stater with any project, you need the right resource.
-All our application stack rely on NodeJs.
+To get stater with any project, you need the right resources.
+Those resources will help us to develop (IDE), support or development stack (NodeJs) or even separate our day-to-day work with the the development environment for security and performance concern... :

+- [Node Js](https://nodejs.org/en/): All our application stack rely on NodeJs.
 NodeJs help to create application in Javascript for client side application (web site...) or even server side logic (API, backend, database, login...).
-To get started, need to install the latest recommended version of [Node Js](https://nodejs.org/en/)

-Now that you have an environment, you need an IDE to get started.
-Because we love Javascript, we will use one of the 2 IDE made in Javascript!!
-(Will get back to that later):
-- [Atom](https://atom.io): A free open source editor made by Github.
-- [visual studio code](https://code.visualstudio.com/): Made by Microsoft, a multi platform light way editor.
+- [visual studio code](https://code.visualstudio.com/): Made by Microsoft, a multi platform light way editor made in Javascript!
+(Based on Electron).
+You can also use [Atom](https://atom.io) based on a Javascript core as well or any other IDE if you have them installed on your machine.

-Since we will make some call to tweeter API from our local environment, please install a [google plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/related?hl=en) that will help the development of our application.
+- [Chrome canary](https://www.google.com/intl/en/chrome/browser/canary.html?brand=KERZ#eula): This will let you have an web environment detached from your own browser for security issue.
+- [Chrome plugin deactivate security ](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/related?hl=en): That will help the development of our application since we connect to different external sever for tweeter for example.
 (CORS issue...)

 ### Getting started with the project